mjhuynh8/mjhuynh8/README.md

-# Hello world, I'm Marcus! 👋
+# Nice to meet you 👋

 ## About Me
 - 🎓 B.Sc in CS @ Virginia Tech